The

 Corneliu

-in Moldavia.
-His father, Ion Zelea Codreanu,
+Hushi in Moldavia.
+His father, Ion Zelea Codreanu, had been a

-and great-grandfather were foresters.
+great-grandfather were foresters.
+Corneliu Codreanu had been

-Dealului (“the Cloister on the
+military academy Manastirea Dealului (“the Cloister on

-Hill”).
-Codreanu explained how his
+the Hill”).
+Codreanu explained how his time there affected him

-time there affected him (quoted from the key book he wrote, For
+(quoted from the key book he wrote, For My Legionaries):

-My Legionaries): “…my military education will be with me
+“…my military education will be with me all my life.
+Order,

-all my life.
-Order, discipline, hierarchy, molded into my blood at
+discipline, hierarchy, molded into my blood at an early age, along

-an early age, along with the sentiment of soldierly dignity, will
+with the sentiment of soldierly dignity, will constitute a guiding

-constitute a guiding thread for my entire future activity.
-Here
+thread for my entire future activity.
+Here too, I was taught to

-too, I was taught to speak little, a fact which later was to lead
+speak little, a fact which later was to lead me to hate ‘chatter

-me to hate ‘chatter boxing’ and too much talk.
-Here I learned
+boxing’ and too much talk.
+Here I learned to love the trench and

-to love the trench and to despise the drawing room.”
+to despise the drawing room.”

 After